-As you plan and build your skill, note that you can build these pieces independently and then add the integration later.
-For example, you can create a fully-functional web app for your game, then add in the calls for Alexa speech and voice control later.
+As you plan and build your skill, you can build these pieces independently, and then add the integration later.
+For example, you can create a fully functional web app for your game, and then add in the calls for Alexa speech and voice control later.

 How users interact with the skill and web app

 Users invoke and interact with your skill normally.
 Your skill starts the web app part of the experience at an appropriate point in the interaction, such as in the response to an

 IntentRequest.
 For example, you might design your skill to ask the user if they're ready to start:

 Alexa: Welcome to My Web Game.
 Are you ready to begin?

 Alexa: OK, starting the engines… (sound effects)

 Skill launches the web app and displays the starting page.